 Reclassification of Financial Assets

-As per IFRS 9 if an entity determines that its business model has changed in a way that is SIGNIFICANT to its operations, then it reclassifies all affected assets prospectively from the first day of the next reporting period (the reclassification date).
+As per IFRS 9 if an entity determines that its business model has changed in a way that is SIGNIFICANT to its operations, then it reclassifies all affected Financial Assets prospectively from the first day of the next reporting period (the reclassification date).

 Prior periods are NOT restated.